the-irritater/retail-sales-analytics-dashboard/README.md

 ## Conclusion

-This project demonstrates an end-to-end data analytics workflow, starting from raw data processing to delivering actionable business insights through an interactive dashboard.
-It highlights the ability to work with real-world data, perform structured analysis, and communicate insights effectively.
+This project demonstrates an end-to-end analytics pipeline, from raw data preprocessing to business insight generation and dashboard visualization.
+It reflects the ability to solve real-world data challenges and communicate insights effectively.

 ---